ScottBrian/scottbrian_utils/README.rst

 1. The FileCatalog item allows you to map file names to their paths.
 2. The @time_box decorator allows you to print start, stop, and execution times.
 3. The print_flower_box_msg function allows you to print text in a flower box (i.e., surrounded by asterisks).
+4. The diag_msg function allows you to print a message with the time and caller sequence added for you

 With the FileCatalog item, you can code your application with file names and retrieve their paths at run time from a catalog.
 This allows you to use different catalogs for the same set of files, such as one catalog for production